wwagner4/gaia/src/main/doc/GettingStarted.md

 follow the instructions in stdout to run any of the available gaia features

 ## Docker
-All these prerequisites are also defined in a docker file
+All prerequisites are defined as docker file

 build
 ```shell